Chinese business leaders call for more support for PNP businesses

 'They just sell the gifts from China'

-Jamie Aikin, the executive director of Island Investment Development Inc., which oversees the PNP program, said the business plans are developed in consultation with the applicant, their consultant and a chartered professional accountant.
+Jamie Aiken, the executive director of Island Investment Development Inc., which oversees the PNP program, said the business plans are developed in consultation with the applicant, their consultant and a chartered professional accountant.

 'I just feel that the government just wants the Chinese people to come here to pay the money, and they not really [interested] in how the business run well.' — Paul Yin